New European Bauhaus

 EIT Community Initiative

-These projects are part of the European Institute of Innovation and Technology (EIT) Urban Mobility network.
-Most are supported through one of our Call for Proposals that bring together consortia of cities, NGOs, academic institutions and/or commercial partners to initiate projects that engage people on the topics of urban mobility and public realm.
+This project is part of the European Institute of Innovation and Technology (EIT) Urban Mobility network, which aims to bring together consortia of cities, NGOs, academic institutions and/or commercial partners to initiate projects that engage people on the topics of urban mobility and public realm.

 About this process

 The New European Bauhaus initiative (NEB) is an environmental, social and cultural initiative to combine aesthetic experience, sustainability, and inclusivity to complement the European Green Deal.